bootstrapworld/curriculum/lessons/contracts/langs/en-us/slides.md

 {layout="Launch"}
 # Exploring Image Functions

 Suppose we had never seen `star` before.
-How could we figure out how to use it, using the helpful error messages?
+How could we figure out how to use it, using the helpful error messages?{style="font-size:14pt"}

 - Type `star` into the Interactions Area and hit "Enter".
 What did you get back?
-What does that mean?
+What does that mean? {style="font-size:14pt"}
 - If it's a function, we know that it will need an open parentheses and at least one input.
-Try @show{(code '(star 50))}
+Try @show{(code '(star 50))}{style="font-size:14pt"}
 - What error did we get?
-What _hint_ does it give us about how to use this function?
+What _hint_ does it give us about how to use this function? {style="font-size:14pt"}
-- What happens if I don't give it those things?
+- What happens if I don't give it those things?{style="font-size:14pt"}
-- If I give `star` what it needs, what do I get in return?
+- If I give `star` what it needs, what do I get in return?{style="font-size:14pt"}
-- What is the contract for star?
+- What is the contract for star? {style="font-size:14pt"}
 - The contract for `square` also has `Number String String` as the Domain and `Image` as the Range.
-Does that mean the functions are the same?
+Does that mean the functions are the same? {style="font-size:14pt"}

 <!--
 The error messages in this environment are _designed_ to be as student-friendly as possible.
 Encourage students to read these messages aloud to one another, and ask them what they think the error message _means_.
 By explicitly drawing their attention to errors, you will be setting them up to be more independent in the next activity!